nSpire-02/Python-Coding-HSG-NYT-Bestsellers/README.md

 * 7,789,1.00 - Skills: Programming with Advanced Computer Languages

 ## About
 The goal of this Python project is to process a data file that contains the bestsellers books that reached number 1 according to the New York Times.
-A list of books is constructed from which the user can select different search functions to get the list of books that match the selected criteria.
+A list of books is created for which the user can select different search functions to get the subset of books that match the selected criteria.

 ## Prerequisites
 This program was tested with Python 3.8.2 and 3.9.0.